kebunit/my-widget/README.md

 # my-widget
-This is pure javascritp widget
+This is pure javascript widget